IanFinlayson/exploring-cs/chapter08.md

 Random numbers are used for all sorts of things in programs.
-They are used for games that give you random interactions (for example, some games give you random \"loot\" when you defeat enemies).
+They are used for games that give you random interactions (for example, some games give you random "loot" when you defeat enemies).
 Also some algorithms use random numbers as an important part of how they work.

 In actual fact, computers cannot really give us truly random numbers.
 The values that `randint` provides actually are produced from mathematical sequences.
 They *seem* random, but are in fact not.
-These numbers are called \"pseudo-random\" for that reason[^1].
+These numbers are called "pseudo-random" for that reason[^1].

-Now that we can use random numbers, we can write a simple \"Rock, Paper, Scissors\" game.
+Now that we can use random numbers, we can write a simple "Rock, Paper, Scissors" game.
 In this game, two players each pick one of the three possible throws from the name of the game.
 There are then rules for determining the winner based on the two throws where: